1. Select a discrete app icon.

 You can learn how others have handled abuse in the past by reading survivor stories.

-We've prepared a toolkit "Am I Experiencing Abuse?" to help you understand even more what domestic violence is so you can better assess your relationship and understand your situation.
+Review our Comprehensive Guides on all facets of abuse to help you understand even more what domestic violence is so you can better assess your relationship and understand your situation.